 All Patania II operations were conducted from the MV Normand Energy (figure 4.1).
 This Norwegian multi-purpose vessel, supplied by Solstad Offshore ASA, weighs 14,000 tons, measures 130 m in length, and provides 2,000 square meters of deck space.
-It was initially used by GSR in July 2020, for the GSRNOD19bis Atlantic expedition, which performed a mid-water assessment of the improved launch and recovery system for Patania II.
+It was initially used by GSR in July 2020, for the GSRNOD19bis Atlantic expedition, entailing an assessment of the new system dynamics mid-water down to 4,500 m.